sreesankarsankarayya/pipenv/README.md

-# Comprehensive Guide to Pipenv, Pyenv, and Docker in WSL on Win 11/10
+# Guide to Pipenv, Pyenv, and Docker in MacOS / WSL on Win 11/10

 > The same approach without WSL works on MacOS